 This is a much higher boot that serves two purposes; it gives excellent ankle support as well as protecting from the cold weather.
 They are made from a durable synthetic material and come in an exciting selection of designs; from bright pink to camo blue, kids will have fun choosing their favorite pair.

-The boots deliver excellent support and traction from the outsole which is made from a tough rubber and have a unique texture that allows for superior grip.
+The boots deliver excellent support and traction from the outsole which is made from tough rubber and have a unique texture that allows for superior grip.
 They are totally slip-resistant and suitable for use on a variety of terrain types.

 Inside the boots, there is a furry lining designed to keep their tootsies warm and snug regardless of how much snow is falling.

 We are confident that the boots we have looked at in this guide are some of the best that money can buy.
-However, it is always a good idea to look closely at the various features of the boots to make sure that they will be fit for purpose.
+However, it is always a good idea to look closely at the various features of the boots to make sure that they will be fit for their purpose.
 We would always recommend this when looking at adult hiking boots but with the delicate feet of children, this becomes even more important.

 As adults, we are typically accustomed to buying hiking shoes with complex lacing systems and these do offer additional support.
 But for kids, these lacing systems can be nothing but troublesome.